Shilajit Risks and Side Effects: Safe Use Tips

 To minimize risks and side effects, follow these safe use tips:

-- Choose certified products: Look for NVWA, HACCP, or third-party tested Shilajit to ensure purity.
+- Choose lab-tested products: look for NVWA supervision, HACCP certification, or independent third-party testing to ensure purity.
 Avoid raw or unprocessed forms.

-- Start with a low dose: Begin with 0.2-0.3g of resin or 200mg tablets daily, and gradually increase to assess tolerance.
+- Start with a low dose: Begin low (0.1-0.2 g resin or 1 tablet) and build up to the full dose of 0.33 g per serving, 2-3× daily (or 4 tablets daily) to assess tolerance.
 This helps avoid digestive upset.

 - Consult a doctor: Especially if pregnant, breastfeeding, on medication (e.g., diabetes or blood thinners), or with pre-existing conditions like kidney issues or gout.